DOCUMENTARY FILM & TV PRODUCTIONS

 Producer, director: Elli safari

-A fascinating and powerful portrait of the African-American Muslim woman who became the first female Imam.
-By defying 1400 years of Islamic tradition, her action caused global awareness of the struggle for women’s rights within Islam but also brought violence and death threats against her.
+A powerful portrait of the African-American Muslim woman who became the first female Imam.
+By defying 1400 years of Islamic tradition, her action caused global awareness of the struggle for women’s rights within Islam, leading to violence and death threats against her.

-Deeply engaging this film offers rare insight into the powerful connections between Isalm, women's rights and racial justice.
+Deeply engaging, this film offers a rare insight into the connections between Islam, women's rights and racial justice.

 2002